 - Early College High School (ECHS).
 This program allows students least likely to attend college an opportunity to earn a high school diploma and up to 60 college credit hours.
-ECHS provides dual credit at no cost, offers rigorous instruction and accelerated courses, provides academic and social support, increases college readiness, and reduces college access barriers. - Pathways in Technology Early College High Schools (P-TECH).
+ECHS provides dual credit at no cost, offers rigorous instruction and accelerated courses, provides academic and social support, increases college readiness, and reduces college access barriers. - Pathways to Technology (P-TECH).
 This open-enrollment program provides students with work-based education.
 Students complete a course of study that combines high school and postsecondary courses.
 Within six years, students earn a high school diploma, an associate degree, and a two-year postsecondary or industry certificate and complete a work-based learning course.